-Students may begin CPT experience on date listed on their employment letter and only after receiving the new I-20 with CPT authorization.
+Students may begin CPT experience on the date listed on their employment letter and only after receiving the new I-20 with CPT authorization.

 Can I change employers during my CPT?

 Yes, but the new training must meet the eligibility requirements for CPT.
 Students must complete a new CPT request through the Krone Advising Center.
 Students must receive a new I-20 with the new company or institution's information on it before participating in a CPT learning experience at that location.